cvik/espop/README.md

 espop - Erlang client library for spop
 =====

-This is a client library written in erlang ment to interface with the excellent spop server http://github.com/Schnouki/spop.
+This is a client library written in erlang to interface with the excellent spop server http://github.com/Schnouki/spop.
 It support all current commands of the spopd server.
 See the facade, espop.erl, for documentation and specs.